 One Flew South

 Fresh, locally sourced ingredients are used to create a travel-inspired menu that are beautifully plated and provide an upscale dining experience.
 Snack on pork belly sliders with apple raisin slaw, opt for a healthy bacon and goat cheese salad, or tuck into a soy-glazed grouper with sea island red peas.
-If you’re at ATL, this is a restaurant you don’t want to miss.
+Restaurants in Atlanta Airport have a lot to offer in general, but if you’re at ATL, this is a restaurant you don’t want to miss.

 Legal Sea Foods